Call Us

 Enquire

 Blue Monday is a relatively new term which has been used to describe the third Monday in January as ‘the most depressing day of the year’.
-The reality is that many of us can feel down at this point in the year because our New Year resolutions have started to fail, we feel the financial pinch after the Christmas spending and generally we may feel the monotony of everyday life along with bad weather and dark nights.
+The reality is that many of us can feel down at this point in the year.
+Our New Year's resolutions may have started to fail, we're feeling the financial pinch after Christmas spending and generally, we may feel the monotony of everyday life along with bad weather and dark nights.

-A Priory study showed that somebody Googles 'depression' every two seconds in the UK which further highlights the very real presence of depression for many people in Great Britain.
+A Priory study showed that someone Googles 'depression' every 2 seconds in the UK, which further highlights the very real presence of depression for many people throughout the country.

 So how can we identify if feeling ‘a bit down’ is turning into something more serious and frequent?